YehudaShapira/xv6-explained/xv6 Code Explained.md

 ###`2614 wakeup(void *chan)`

-Locks process table, finds all sleeping processes that are waiting for `chan`, and makes them runnable.
+Locks process table, finds all sleeping processes that are waiting for `chan`, makes them runnable, and unlocks process table.

 Called by a lot of different functions.